Promoting and protecting the health of the public through advocacy, partnerships and education

 Health System Refocusing – A Call for Transparent, Evidence-Based Reform

-The Alberta Public Health Association (APHA) and the Canadian Public Health Association (CPHA) are concerned about Alberta’s Health Statutes Amendment Act, 2025 (Bill 55), which consolidates control over public health under the direct authority of the provincial government.
-The bill moves Medical Officers of Health (MOHs) and public health inspectors from Alberta Health Services (AHS) to Alberta Health, while transferring communicable disease control and other critical public health activities to a newly created agency, Primary Care Alberta.
+The Alberta Public Health Association (APHA) and the Canadian Public Health Association (CPHA) are concerned about Alberta’s Health Statutes Amendment Act, 2025, which consolidates control over public health under the direct authority of the provincial government.
+This legislation moves Medical Officers of Health (MOHs) and public health inspectors from Alberta Health Services (AHS) to Alberta Health, while transferring communicable disease control and other critical public health activities to a newly created agency, Primary Care Alberta.

-While we recognize the need for improved coordination and efficiency in health service delivery, CPHA and APHA caution that the changes in Bill 55 risk undermining the effectiveness, integrity, and independence of public health in Alberta.
+While we recognize the need for improved coordination and efficiency in health service delivery, CPHA and APHA caution that the changes within this legislation risks undermining the effectiveness, integrity, and independence of public health in Alberta.

 Ensuring Effectiveness Through Public Health Stakeholder Engagement